 Modern business process outsourcing, however, utilises cloud-based software and robotic process automation (RPA) to perform your processes locally, using your own systems and databases.
+RPA involves employing technology that can be tailored to handle all of your back-and-front office tasks that do not require human judgment and skill, thereby essentially outsourcing admin, data transfer, and many more traditionally time-consuming tasks to a digital worker.
 This gives you all the benefits of a remote BPO operation with improved visibility, accountability, and security.
 The model also cuts out the handover and change management involved with remote outsourcing, allowing a more responsive approach to BPO that meets the needs of your business.

-There are several advantages of business process outsourcing, including:
+There are several advantages of a business process outsourcing partner, including:

 Streamlined business models – Businesses that outsource require less in-house infrastructure to manage their essential functions, giving them greater flexibility to respond to market changes and capitalise on opportunities.

 Increased competence – Outsourcing to a specialist provider gives you access to knowledge and tools you may not have in-house, giving you productivity and speed advantages, often at a lower cost.

 Access to new technologies and processes – as specialists in their field, your BPO partner will have access to the latest tools, training, and best practices associated with their craft, saving you money on investment and upscaling your own workforce.